PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 #### Cmdlet and Parameter

-The second implementation scenario is manipulate cmdlets and parameters.
+The second implementation scenario is to manipulate cmdlets and parameters.
 There are three categories that we will discuss as follows.

 ##### Add New Cmdlets